 Bill has been active in the international art market for twenty years.
-His business, headquartered in Los Angeles, focuses on investment niches in the contemporary art marketplace and works with private collections, foundations and museums.
+His business and gallery, headquartered in Los Angeles, focuses on investment niches in the contemporary art marketplace and works with private collections, foundations and museums.
 Bill is a 1988 graduate of the E. Claiborne Robins School of Business at the University of Richmond.

 Pirie, a Texas native, previously lived in Los Angeles and worked in the entertainment industry.
 She produced and hosted television specials for Lifetime, Encore, Fox, CMT, FX, ABC, and NBC networks.
 She moved to Sun Valley in 1997.